 - Chasing money – I’ve been lucky so far and most of my freelance clients pay on time, but I know people who have to chase for payment of their invoices every month which I can imagine is a bit stressful when you have bills to pay!

-- Finding work – One of the biggest things that worries me is finding enough work.
-You have to be very pro-active as a freelancer and pitch yourself to get clients.
+- Finding work – One of the biggest things that worries me about being a full time freelancer is finding enough work.
+You have to be very pro-active as a freelancer, pitch yourself to get clients, and I currently spend a lot of time on sites like People Per Hour and Freelancer.
 If you lose a client you have to be confident that you can find a replacement.

-- No one to bounce ideas off – When you’re working by yourself you don’t have your colleagues to run your ideas past or brainstorm with.
+- No one to bounce ideas off – When you’re working by yourself you don’t have your colleagues to run your ideas past, brainstorm with, or ask questions.